New 2026 Dirty Dozen List: What Produce to Always Buy Organic

-The Environmental Working Group (EWG) has just released their annual guide to the produce containing the most pesticides, aka the Dirty Dozen List.
+The Environmental Working Group (EWG) has just released its annual guide to the produce containing the most pesticides, aka the 2026 Dirty Dozen List.

 It’s always disappointing to learn how our seemingly nutritious fruits and vegetables can be covered in toxins.

-EWG reports that 75 percent of the conventional produce they tested contained pesticide residue.
+EWG reports that 75 percent of the conventionally grown produce they tested contained pesticide residue.

-75 percent!
-That’s a horrible statistic that I can only hope that we improve soon.
+Yes, I said 75 percent!
+That’s a horrible statistic, and I can only hope we can improve that number.

-On top of that, 95 percent of the items on the EWG Dirty Dozen list contain pesticides that can do the body harm.
+On top of that, 95 percent of the items on the EWG Dirty Dozen list contain pesticides that can harm the body.

 Why should we care about these pesticides?